 HOW TO MAKE THIS CAKE

-Butter the insides of a tube or bundt pan with softened butter.
+Butter the insides of a 12 cup tube or bundt pan with softened butter.
 Lightly flour and tap out any excess flour.
+Make sure if using a bundt pan, you get every little crevice buttered and floured.
 Set aside.

 In a medium bowl, whisk together the flour, baking powder and salt.
 Set aside.
 Add the butter to the bowl of a stand mixer.
 Mix on medium speed for about 30 seconds until creamy.
 Add the sugar and vanilla.
 Mix on medium-low speed for about two minutes until the sugar and butter are well combined.
 Add the eggs, one at a time, mixing just until incorporated.
 On low speed, add the flour mixture and milk alternately, starting and ending with the flour, and stopping to scrape down the sides of the bowl as needed.
 On the last addition, mix just to incorporate the flour and stop mixing.
 The batter will be thick.